Many Side Streets Close To Impassable As Long Snowstorm Pounds Chicago Area

 LIVE UPDATES: Heavy Lake-Effect Snow Combines With Snowstorm System; Totals Could Exceed 12 Inches In Spots

-A great side-street shovel-out was under way in the late afternoon, and conditions were set only getting worse.
+A great side-street shovel-out was under way in the late afternoon, and conditions only got worse in the evening.
 Driver after driver needed a shovel to get out of curbside parking spots – if they could even get out.

 Perla Francisco was worried about her dad’s ability to find a parking space after work – and he hadn’t even left yet.